djangofan/junit-suite-order/README.md

     3. JUnits Test Suite running sequential showing that Gradle cannot fork its test tasks: Shows that Gradle cannot fork a class that it thinks is a single class from the exterior.
-       (see
+       (see runSkipSuite Gradle task)

+Other Info
 =====================

 This project includes a runProjectMenu.bat script so that you can run it from the command line with little effort.